 Eunjoo Kim, Charles G. Finney Chair, professor of Homiletics and Liturgics at Vanderbilt Divinity School; author of Preaching Jesus: Postcolonial Approaches (Rowman & Littlefield, 2024).

-Jerusha Neal, associate professor of homiletics at Duke University; author of Holy Ground: Climate Change, Preaching, and the Apocalypse of Place (Baylor, 2024).
+Jerusha Matsen Neal, Associate Professor of Homiletics at Duke Divinity School, author of Holy Ground: Climate Change, Preaching, and the Apocalypse of Peace (Baylor University Press, 2024).

-Richard Voelz, associate professor of preaching and worship at Union Presbyterian Seminary; author of From Pulpit to Public Square: Faithful Speech beyond Church Walls (Westminster John Knox, 2025).
+Dr. Richard Voelz, Associate Professor of Preaching and Worship at Union Presbyterian Seminary, author of From Pulpit to Public Square: Faithful Speech beyond Church Walls (Westminster John Knox Press, 2025)

-Casey Sigmon, assistant professor in preaching and worship at St. Paul School of Theology; author of Engaging the Gadfly: Reflective Online, Hubrid, and In-Person Preaching in the Digital Age (Cascade, 2025).
+Dr. Casey Sigmon, Associate Professor of Preaching and Worship and Director of the Pause/Play Center for Preachers at Saint Paul School of Theology, author of Engaging the Gadfly: Reflective Online, Hybrid, and In-Person Preaching in a Digital Age (Cascade Books, an imprint of Wipf and Stock Publishers, 2025)